PdxCodeGuild/class_pandaaaa/4 JavaScript/labs/Lab05 FavQs.md

 Requirements:
 - Your app must use Vue to fetch data and interact with the results.
 - Let the user enter a search term and select whether to search by keyword, author, or tag.
-- Implement pagination buttons when the search returns more than 25 quotes.
 - When the page first loads, show the user a set of completely random quotes.
 - You must have at least one Vue component in your app.